 We don't require a particular commitment - it really depends on what you want to get out of the course.
 If you want to fully participate, you should plan on 4-8 hours/week.
 The live seminars are about an hour.
 Readings and reflections could take anywhere from 1-4 (or even more) hours.
-You might end up discussing some of your work other learners.
+You might end up discussing some of your work with other learners.
 And the activities are relatively open ended as well.
 It's possible to build a small Scratch project in 30 minutes, or spend a full day refining it.
 Also, there is no requirement to complete everything.
-Go at your own pace, and have fun with this!

 No. There will be no certification.
-But you’ll learn a lot, and hopefully have a great time working with other smart people.
+But you’ll learn a lot, and hopefully have a great time working with other interesting people.